andre-ye/uni/docs/math/math-334/readings.md

 **Theorem 1.24** (Heine-Borel Theorem).
 If $$S$$ is a subset of $$\mathbb{R}^n$$, then $$S$$ is compact iff every open covering of $$S$$ has a finite subcovering.

-- Metric spaces: general sapces equipped with a distance function.
+- Metric spaces: general spaces equipped with a distance function.
 - But Bolzano-Weierstrass and Heine-Borel may not be completely valid for other metric spaces.